rihck/aws-cloud-practitioner-exam-study/AWSCloudPractitionerEssentials.md

 ### AWS Pricing Calculator
 Lets you explore AWS services and create an estimate for the cost of your use cases on AWS.
 Basically you put the things you would need and can compare the costs in general like per region for example, and also separe them by group

+#### Billing Dashboard
+Where you can analyse your usage, costs, compare with previous months and pay your bill

+#### Consolided Billing
+When using AWS Organizations where you manage accounts, access and things like that there's a option of "Consolidated Billing" where you can combine/pay costs or manage it somehow, you can also configure to share resources between the orgs/accounts, etc